jplflyer/Git-Dashboard/README.md

 # Status
 Consider this version 0.9.
 It's a pretty simple app, after all.
 Missing:

-  * Does not currently perform the fetch, so it won't report ahead/behind
+  * It performs the fetch, but it does it in the foreground.
+Yuck!
-  * It's REALLY ugly
+  * It's REALLY ugly.
+But at least it has an icon now.

 # Where to Download
 Once I have version 1.0.0 complete, I'll stand up a server for downloads.